JeffW12345/formality-classification-using-machine-learning/README.md

 This repository contains:

-- My code (which is written in Python and uses scikit-learn).
+- My code (which is written in Python and uses scikit-learn), along with a requirements.txt file.
 - The data file I used for the test (the original data file and that I added data fields to)
 - Files relating to testing the program (a dummy spreadsheet before and after new data was written to it, and the console ouput of tests performed on the 'after' version.
 - A results spreadsheet.